 Q. Will you proofread or edit my work?

 A. No. We are developmental and instructional in our approach to working with students on their writing.
 We use individual pieces of writing that are shared with us as opportunities to support writers in their understanding of specific writing skills.
 Our philosophy is therefore oriented towards supporting writers as a whole, rather than improving or polishing a single piece of writing.
 We are able to provide grammar support and comment on issues related to flow, structure, cohesion, and argumentation, but may not do so in a first round of feedback if there are higher order concerns that we feel need to be addressed first.
 Typically, our feedback will focus on offering suggestions and resources for learning to proofread and edit your own writing effectively -- an incredibly important aspect of scholarly writing!

 Q. Can I request a particular facilitator?

-A. Yes, and the facilitators will attempt to facilitate such requests, but responses are dependent on facilitator availability.
+A. We will attempt to specific facilitator requests, but responses are dependent on facilitator availability.

 Graduate Writing Facilitators provide support for graduate students seeking to improve their writing.
 Services include:

 - Writing Consultations: one-on-one consultations to discuss strategies for time management, planning writing tasks, elements of style, and writing for different audiences